Solids Management in Backyard Aquaponic Systems

 I am a fan of having these little fellas in the beds though but for a different reason.
 Compost worms do an excellent job at consuming plant matter that is left behind in the grow beds reducing the risk of exacerbating issues like plant disease and restricting water flow through the beds.

 I hope this article has helped you budding backyarders to see the reasons solids management is something you should take into consideration when designing your system.
+You may find the video and the beginners playlist link below helpful as well.

 Did you find this page helpful?